Gavrila Derzhavin: Early life and family

 Derzhavin was born in the Kazan Governorate into a landed family of impoverished Russian nobility.
-His family descended from a 15th-century Tatar nobleman named Morza Bagrim, who converted to Christianity and became a vassal of Grand Prince Vasily II.
+His family descended from a 15th-century Tatar nobleman named Morza Bagrim, who converted to Christianity and became a vassal of Grand Prince Vasily II of Moscow.
 Bagrim was rewarded with lands for his service to the prince, and from him descended noble families of Narbekov, Akinfov and Keglev (or Teglev).

 A member of the Narbekov family, who received the nickname Derzhava (Russian for "orb" or "power"), was the patriarch of the Derzhavin family.
 The Derzhavins once held profitable estates along the Myosha River, about 25 mi from the capital city of Kazan, but over time they were divided, sold or mortgaged.
 By the time Gavrila Derzhavin's father, Roman Nikolayevich Derzhavin, was born in 1706, he stood to inherit only a few parcels of land, occupied by few peasants.
 Roman joined the military and in 1742, at age 36, he married a widowed distant relative Fyokla Andreyevna Gorina (née Kozlova).
 She was from a similar background and also possessed a few scattered estates.
 The estates were the source of constant lawsuits, fights and feuds with neighbors, sometimes resulting in violence.

 Derzhavin was born nearly nine months after his parents were wed, but the location of his birth remains a point of dispute.
 Derzhavin considered himself a native of Kazan—which proudly proclaims itself as the city of his birth—but he was possibly born at one of his family's estates in Sokury or Karmachi, in Laishevsky County.
 The Laishevsky District is informally known as the Derzhavinsky District because of its association with Derzhavin.
 He was named Gavriil (Russian for Gabriel), as his birth was 10 days before the Synaxis of the Archangel Gabriel, celebrated on 13 July in Slavic Orthodoxy.
 He was a sickly child, and his parents followed the traditional practice of the era and "baked the baby" (perepekaniye rebyonka)—an ancient ceremony in which sickly or premature babies are placed on a bread peel and put in and out of the oven three times.